 2. Add Feature Photos and/or Photos In General

 Now I’ll admit this is a blog maintenance task I am being very slow at doing, but it’s on the list to do.
 Especially in longer posts, images help to break up the writing and keep your reader interested.
 If you can’t or don’t want to take your own photos for these older posts, then search on copyright/royalty free sites for relevant photos.
 My favourite go-to is Pixabay, but there are several out there such as Pexels, Stocksnap, and Life of Pix.
 Jordanne has a full list of sites she recommends on her post Free Resources For Bloggers.

 3. Check for Broken Links

 I will be honest, I had never heard of broken links and how bad they can be until a few months ago when Twitter suddenly seemed to erupt with the news of them.
 People were spending days upon days going back and fixing or removing such links.
 And to be honest I should’ve done it at that stage!
-Roll on 6 months later and finally I worked my way through the first batch of them.
+Roll on 6 months later and finally I worked my way through the first batch of them as I worked on my blog maintenance.
 The site I used was Broken Link Check, which checks the first 3000 pages for free.
 Broken links affect both your Domain Authority and your SEO score, so now that I know it needs done it’s going on my monthly to do list!
 If you’d like to read more, check out this post by Digital Frogs on Broken Links and your SEO.

 4. Insert links to old/new relevant posts